 We are committed to protecting your privacy and confidentiality.

 Upon admission to the unit, you will be given a Privacy Code.
 This code is for you to share with only the people who you consent to staff sharing information with.
 Family and friends will be asked for this code by staff prior to sharing any information

 We will only disclose your personal health information to third party agencies with your consent.
-Some examples are; Insurance Companies, Lawyers, Police.
-We will disclose your personal health information for mandatory purposes without your consent olny when deemed necessary.
+Some examples include Insurance Companies, Lawyers, Police.
+We will disclose your personal health information for mandatory purposes without your consent only when deemed necessary.